 - a domain name has been registered or is being used in bad faithNote 2.

-Further detailed information on this process is available on our Dispute Resolution Policy page.
+Further detailed information on this process is available here.

 Note 1 – Evidence of rights or Legitimate Interests in a domain name can be demonstrated by circumstances as set out in Section 10.(b)3 of the registrant terms and conditions.